manuelbl/JavaDoesUSB/README.md

 SUBSYSTEM=="usb", ATTRS{idVendor}=="cafe", MODE="0666"
 ```

 This adds the rule to assign permission mode 0666 to all USB devices with vendor ID `0xCAFE`.
-This non-register vendor ID is used by test device.
+This unregistered vendor ID is used by test device.

 ### Windows

 The Windows driver model is more rigid than the ones of macOS or Linux.
 It's not possible to open any USB device by default.
-Instead, only devices using the WinUSB driver can be opened.
+Instead, only devices using the *WinUSB* driver can be opened.
 This even applies to devices with no installed driver.

 USB devices can implement certain control requests to instruct Windows to automatically install the WinUSB driver (search for WCID or Microsoft OS Compatibility Descriptors).
 The driver can also be manually installed or replaced using a software called [Zadig](https://zadig.akeo.ie/).

-The test device implements these control requests.
+The test device implements the required control requests.
 So the driver is installed automatically.

-This library does not yet run reliably on Windows as Java VM sometimes overwrites the last error code, which is not just needed in error cases.
+This library does not yet run reliably on Windows as the Java VM sometimes overwrites the last error code, which is needed for proper function, not just in error cases.
 It works incorrectly when run in the debugger and sometimes even without the debugger.
 A future version of the Foreign Function & Memory API will hopefully provide a way to save the last error code.
 The developers are aware of the issue.

 The library has not been tested on Windows for ARM64.
 It might or might not work.